temporalio/documentation/docs/clusters.md

 - Temporal is [working on official SQLite v3.x persistence](https://github.com/temporalio/temporal/pulls?q=is%3Apr+sort%3Aupdated-desc+sqlite), but this is only meant for development and testing, not production usage.
   Cassandra, MySQL, and PostgreSQL schemas are supported and thus can be used as the Server's database.

+#### Monitoring & observation

+Temporal emits metrics by default in a format that is supported by Prometheus.
+Monitoring and observing those metrics is optional.
+Any software that can pull metrics that supports the same format could be used, but we only ensure it works with Prometheus and Grafana versions.

+- **Prometheus >= v2.0**
+- **Grafana >= v2.5**

+#### Visibility

+Temporal has built-in [Visibility](/visibility/#) features.
+To enhance this feature, Temporal supports an [integration with Elasticsearch](/cluster-deployment-guide/#advanced-visibility).

+- Elasticsearch v7.10 is supported from Temporal version 1.7.0 onwards
+- Elasticsearch v6.8 is supported in all Temporal versions
+- Both versions are explicitly supported with AWS Elasticsearch

 ## Temporal Server

 The Temporal Server consists of four independently scalable services: